Organization

 - Job related stress: Your job is unique and stressful.
 You will see in one shift more carnage, destruction and devastation than most people see in a life time.
 Post Traumatic Stress Disorder is a common occurrence in fire service personnel.
 Your Battalion Chief, Captain, Lt. and Sgt. will be looking out for your physical and emotional well being.
 Do not hesitate to let them know you need to call the Chaplain.
 They understand and will give you the time you need.

-As a 1st responder you are on the scene as it unfolds.
+- On the Scene: As a 1st responder you are on the scene as it unfolds.
 Should you feel it would be beneficial for the victim or their family to have a Chaplain with them, please discuss it with your Battalion Chief or Incident Commander.
 They will in turn call the Chaplain to the Scene.

 - Death Notifications: The Chaplains responsibility is to accompany 1st responder personnel to deliver death notifications.
 The Chaplain will act as a liaison to the victim’s family minister and will wait with the family until the minister or additional family arrives.